forta-network/docs/docs/delegated-staking-rewards.md

     - **commission becomes effective**: next epoch
     - **commission lockdown after any change**: two epochs (excluding the current one)

-    These values subject to change.
+    These values are subject to change.

 The score of scan node `j` during an epoch is: